iOS 14: What’s new for enterprise IT?

 The easy (but good) stuff

-Privacy is also improved with a recording indicator which is displayed whenever an app has access to the microphone or camera
+Privacy is also improved with a recording indicator that's displayed whenever an app has access to the microphone or camera

 Improvements for MDM

-On a slightly deeper note, Apple has signalled the importance of enterprise IT with its recent Fleetsmith purchase and has boosted this message with a series of useful APIs in its latest (or upcoming) operating systems MDM developers can make use of.
+Apple has signalled the importance of enterprise IT with its recent Fleetsmith purchase and has boosted this message with a series of useful APIs in its latest (or upcoming) operating systems that MDM developers can make use of.

-Announcing same day support for iOS 14, Jason Wudi, CTO, Jamf, said: “This year, Apple has made important updates in user provisioning, powerful enterprise workflows, and ensuring security while upholding user privacy, and we’re excited about what these advancements mean for IT and the end users that rely on Apple’s platforms.”
+Announcing same-day support for iOS 14, Jamf CTO Jason Wudi said: “This year, Apple has made important updates in user provisioning, powerful enterprise workflows, and ensuring security while upholding user privacy, and we’re excited about what these advancements mean for IT and the end users that rely on Apple’s platforms.”

 Microsoft Intune is also delivering new functionality along with iOS/macOS.
 “Microsoft Intune is excited to support Apple in their launch of iOS 14, iPadOS 14, and watchOS 7,” the company said.
 “We are delighted to deliver new functionality alongside Apple’s launch.”
 You can read more on this at Microsoft here.